 PGT-M (Pre-implantation Genetic Testing - Monogenic) identifies embryos free from single gene disorders

 PGT-SR (Pre-implantation Genetic Testing - Structural Rearrangements) identifies embryos free from extra or missing segments of chromosomes

 Pioneering science in PGT

 Dr Sharyn Stock-Myer

 Dr Sharyn Stock-Myer leads the Pre-implantation genetics team at Melbourne IVF.
-She holds a doctorate in Human Genetics and has worked at Melbourne IVF for more than 12 years, leading the development of PGT for monogenic disorders.
+She holds a doctorate in Human Genetics and has worked at Melbourne IVF for many years, leading the development of PGT for monogenic disorders.
 Throughout this time, Dr Stock-Myer has developed more than 200 specific single gene tests and helped hundreds of couples avoid the transmission of a serious genetic condition to their offspring.
 Dr Stock-Myer has also led the research project that saw the introduction of karyomapping, a new test to screen for known genetic disorders introduced at Melbourne IVF in 2014.
 Sharyn is passionate about genes and genetic disorders and is honoured to be able to assist couples in their dream to have a healthy child.